marked-gil/goodwill-events/README.md

         * Delete all reserved seats for the expired and recycled events

 * User Story: **Create Member Account Page**
-    > As a User, I can view all of my personal information/data as a registered member so that I review them as needed.
+    > As a User, I can view all of my account information/data as a registered member so that I can review them as needed.

     * ACCEPTANCE CRITERIA:
         * GIVEN that I am registered to the site, WHEN I log in THEN I can view all my personal information/data that I have provided to the site.